Records were made wherever and whenever possible – in dugouts, between the battles, on wallpaper, exercise books, office books…

 "Our stay in such a small forest was not left unnoticed.
 Traitors tipped off the head of the Hitlerite punitive expedition that a large group of partisans was hiding in the Kuchinsky Forest.
 He sent a punitive mission that outmanned and outgunned us more than 100 times.
 The mobile infantry alone had 2,500–3,000 soldiers and officers and 81 large vehicles."

-a participant of the Battle of Kuchin
+From the memoirs of Stepan Gordeyev, a participant of the Battle of Kuchin

 It was too late to run from the forest.
 Actually, there was nowhere to run as the forest was surrounded by fields.
 The Kuchinsky Forest was 3km long and 1km wide.
 The group began to maneuver to avoid being detected by the Nazis.
 The enemy launched heavy mortar fire at the forest.